-Stock futures trade mixed following 3-day tech slide
+Stock futures halt slide with tech bounce

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Troubles with Astra-Zeneca’s coronavirus vaccine trial and simmering China-U.S. tensions has also rattled investors.
+Troubles with Astra-Zeneca’s coronavirus vaccine trial sent shares down in Europe by 0.5%.

 President Trump's comment about “decoupling” the U.S. economy from China has ramped up uncertainty in the markets, especially among tech stocks.